top of page

 Night before our drive, check out the snow!

-He even drove over an hour to Chicago to search at places he'd been
+And drove over an hour to Chicago to search at his previous work

 After six months of planning